raisaurabh44/Loan_Predition/README.md

-# Practice_001
-# This is our new repo
+This is my practice file of python
-# This was new testing line

-# This file contain Basic Python coadings
+It also contain a project